pristinesource/elastic-db-tools/Documentation/ReproducingAndFixingTheSchemaInfoBug.md

 # Getting the updated PowerShell scripts

-You can download our source code with the updated PowerShell helper scripts from  https://github.com/jaredmoo/elastic-db-tools/archive/SchemaInfoWorkaround.zip.
+You can download our source code with the updated PowerShell helper scripts from  https://github.com/Azure/elastic-db-tools/archive/master.zip.
 Extract this zip, open a PowerShell commad prompt, and navigate to `Samples/PowerShell` in the extracted files.

-These updates scripts will in the next few days be integrated into our main codebase and released on Script Center.
+These scripts can also be found inside the [Split-Merge NuGet package](https://www.nuget.org/packages/Microsoft.Azure.SqlDatabase.ElasticScale.Service.SplitMerge/) in the `content\splitmerge\powershell` folder.

 # Loading the updated PowerShell scripts